Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

-The casewise MCD estimator maximizes the likelihood of a subset of cases.
-It is thus a combinatorial problem with the aim of identifying a subset of observations that tightly fit together.
-On the other hand, cellMCD maximizes the likelihood of a subset of cells.
-Given a set of reliable cells, it thus needs to quantify how well these cells fit together.
-The most natural candidate for this is the observed Gaussian likelihood, that is well-known in the missing value literature.
-More precisely, cellMCD introduces a new estimand $\bW$.
-This $\bW$ is an unknown $n \times d$ binary matrix in which $\bW_{ij} = 1$ indicates that the cell $x_{ij}$ is considered clean, and $\bW_{ij} = 0$ flags it as contaminated.
-Denoting the rows of the observed data matrix $\bX$ as $\bx_{1\bdot}, \ldots, \bx_{n\bdot}$, cellMCD estimates $\bmu_{\bX}$, $\bSigma_{\bX}$, and $\bW$ by minimizing the objective
+CellMCD is a cellwise robust extension of the casewise robust Minimum Covariance Determinant estimator of \cite{rousseeuw1984least}, that maximizes the likelihood of a subset of {\it cases}.
+It is a combinatorial approach with the aim of identifying a subset of cases that tightly fit together.
+In the cellwise paradigm, we instead consider a subset of trusted {\it cells}.
+The identity of the cells used is stored in an $n \times d$ binary matrix $\bW$.
+Here $\bW_{ij} = 1$ means we use the cell $x_{ij}$ (it is considered clean), and $\bW_{ij} = 0$ means we do not use cell $x_{ij}$ (it is considered contaminated).